nespinoza/exonailer/README.md

                         are, for example, in utc and you want results in tdb, this has to be 'utc->tdb'.

     rv_time_def:        Same as for transit times but for the times in the RVs.

+Once you are done with this, just run the code by doing:

+    python exonailer.py

 GENERATING THE PRIOR FILE
 -------------------------